czewski/autoencoder/README.md

 # autoencoder
-session-based recommender system using autoencoders for diginetica dataset (for RecSys 2024)
+session-based recommender system using autoencoders for diginetica dataset